Runtime403/dcit-research-directory/README.md

 ## Deployed app: https://dcit-research-directory.herokuapp.com/

 To add more DCIT authors, open the "staffmembers.txt" file and enter the full name of the author followed by a "," and then their google scholar profile ID.
+Save the file.
 <br>
 eg. John Doe, 8H34NkAWd
 <br>